MJKWoolnough/httpencoding/README.md

 ClearEncoding removes the Accept-Encoding header so that any further attempts to establish an encoding will simply used the default, plain text, encoding.

-Useful when you don't want a handler down the chain to also handle encoding
+Useful when you don't want a handler down the chain to also handle encoding.

 #### func  HandleEncoding